 Cato is a tiny village located in the state of New York.
-With a population of 537 people and two associated neighborhoods, Cato is the 877th largest community in New York.
-Much of the housing stock in Cato was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 530 people and two associated neighborhoods, Cato is the 877th largest community in New York.
+Cato has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Overall, Cato’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cato’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cato has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cato has few renters and college students.
 But the biggest reason it is quieter in Cato than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cato may be for you.